 The relationship between the police and the government is a matter of fundamental constitutional significance in any state.
 It is particularly challenging in a country such as Canada which is free and democratic and committed to the rule of law.
 On the one hand, the idea that the police are a law on to themselves is unacceptable in a democracy that prides itself on restraint in the use of coercive state-sponsored force and on accountability for the use of such powers.
 On the other hand, the idea that the police are directed by the government of the day raises concerns about improper partisan concerns influencing or appearing to influence the machinery of justice.
 There is a need to respect and balance both the principles of independence and accountability and to do so in a manner that advances our aspirations to be a democratic nation that is governed by law.
-The competing values were well summarized by an RCMP spokesperson who in response to allegations of political interference in policing recently commented that "police have a unique role to play in our democratic system.
+The competing values were well summarized by an RCMP spokesperson who in response to allegations of political interference in policing in the sponsorship scandal commented that "police have a unique role to play in our democratic system.
 On the one hand, their criminal investigations must be absolutely free of political influences.
 Yet on the other, they must not become the law unto themselves."

-5 Tim Cogan as quoted in Susan Delacourt "To serve and protect its political bosses" Toronto Star 17 April, 2004
+4 Susan Delacourt "To serve and protect its political bosses" Toronto Star 17 April, 2004.

-The first part of this paper will briefly trace the history of police independence with an emphasis on Lord Denning's views in Ex parte Blackburn 6 that a police constable is independent and answerable only to the law.
-Although this case is often favourably cited in Canadian law and commentary, it will be seen that Lord Denning's understanding of police independence was contested both before and after its articulation in the United Kingdom.
+The first part of this paper will examine the contested legal basis for police independence.
+The starting point is Lord Denning's controversial conclusion in Ex parte Blackburn 7 that a police constable is independent and answerable only to the law.
 Although it purported to establish a broad and absolute relationship of independence between the police and the government, both Blackburn and the cases it relied upon actually dealt with very different issues such as whether the government was civilly liable for police actions and whether the courts could review decisions by the police not to enforce laws.
 The Quebec Court of Appeal concluded in 1980 that the British common law concept of police independence was thoroughly inappropriate in the Canadian context of national and provincial police forces responsible to Cabinet Ministers.
-Although the Ouebec Court of Appeal's decision has largely been ignored, it finds some support in legislation governing Canada's two largest police forces, the RCMP and the OPP.
-As will be seen, in both cases the relevant laws contemplate that the police are subject to the direction of an elected Minister who sits in Cabinet.8 The modern concept of police independence was born in controversy in the United Kingdom and its applicability to Canada has been contested from the start.
+8 Although the Quebec Court of Appeal's decision has largely been ignored, it finds some support in legislation governing Canada's two largest police forces, the RCMP and the OPP.
+As will be seen, in both cases